Photographing the night sky and all its wonders is as close as many of us will get to being out there. All you will need is a little training.

-Read this article to see if your astrophotography can benefit from a CCD camera.
+Read this article to see if your astrophotography can improve with a CCD camera.

 When it comes to the sensor, is it better to photograph the sky with a crop or full frame?
 There is no simple way to answer this, as both have benefits and downsides.

 With a full frame sensor, the quality is higher and the digital noise will be lower.
-Yet, these cameras are very expensive compared to their sibling, the crop sensors.
+Yet, these cameras are very expensive compared to their siblings, the crop sensors.

 For this to be worth it, you will have to use it quite a few times.
 Try to borrow one first to see if it fits your astrophotography needs.